crerwin/outdoorsy/README.md

 ## Stretch Goals
 - State - keep customers in a database so we don't have to keep loading files every time
-- Outdoor.sy API - `/customers` to get customers, maybe with a `sort` parameter
+- Outdoor.sy API - `/customers` to get customers, maybe with a `sort` parameter.  `/upload` enpoint allowing uploading of files.
 - Front end - Display customers and at that point the sorting might as well happen on the front end.
 - Deployments - build containers, deploy to Kubernetes or wherever.
 Smoke test in between environments.
 Deploy MRs to their own namespace.